henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/system-architecture/Design.md

 ---

 **Purpose**

-The architecture of StoryQuest is based on a client-server model using modern web technologies.
-The front-end client is built with React and Next.js, while the back-end leverages Firebase for real-time database synchronization, authentication, and accessible experience for AAC users, incorporating symbol-based communication and text-to-speech capabilities.
+The front-end client is built
+with React and Next.js, while the back-end leverages Firebase for real-time database synchronization, authentication, and accessible experience for AAC users, incorporating symbol-based communication and text-to-speech capabilities.